Does USPS Check Media Mail? (All You Need To Know)

 So, to combat the high cost of mailing such items, USPS introduced Media Mail.
 Postage for this service is cheap, but it comes with a catch- USPS can inspect these packages randomly.
 If this concerns you, read on to learn more about how USPS treats Media Mail!

-Does USPS Check Media Mail In [currentyear]?
+Does USPS Check Media Mail In 2024?

-USPS checks Media Mail on occasion in [currentyear].
+USPS checks Media Mail on occasion in 2024.
 It’s difficult to say how many packages are checked, but some estimates put the number around 10,000 per week.
 Media Mail packages can be X-rayed or opened manually for contents verification by any postal service employee.
 Packages in violation of Media Mail regulations are delivered with a “postage due” notice.”

 Check out the rest of our article to learn more about Media Mail and what USPS does to regulate it!